baodoananalytics/first-repo/README.md

     * Developed complex DAX measures using CALCULATE, FILTER, SUMX, and ALLSELECTED.
     * Implemented Time Intelligence functions (YoY, MoM, YTD).
     * Created and organized charts with Z-view method.
-    * Leveraged Bookmarks, Slicers and Button Navigations for seamless dashboard interactivity.
+    * Leveraged **Tooltips, Bookmarks, Slicers and Button Navigations** for seamless dashboard interactivity.
 5. **Performance Optimization:**
     * Configured Incremental Refresh to significantly reduce refresh duration and minimize resource consumption on the MySQL server.
     * Importing custom layouts designed by Power Point to reduce rendering time and ensure a smooth interaction for end-users.